-Computer-specific eyewear gives you the best correction for these distances and helps you avoid what's becoming known as "digital eye strain" — eye fatigue and discomfort associated with the use of computers, smartphones and other digital devices.
+Computer-specific eye-wear gives you the best correction for these distances and helps you avoid what's becoming known as "digital eye strain" — eye fatigue and discomfort that can be associated with the use of computers, smartphones and other digital devices.
 In addition using the wrong glasses may mean you crane your head forward and this can lead to symptoms of neck, shoulder or even back pain.

-If you're over age 40 and have presbyopia, bifocals usually aren't the best choice for computer glasses.
-This is because these lenses have only two sections of the lens which are dedicated to "distance" or "near" and do not ordinarily cater for the "intermediate" distance typically used for viewing computers and digital devices.
+If you're over age 40 and have presbyopia, out-dated bifocals just won't cut it because these lenses have only two sections of the lens which are dedicated to "distance" or "near" and don't cater for the "intermediate" distance typically used for viewing computers and digital devices.

-A better solution is a separate pair of computer glasses with single vision lenses specifically prescribed for this intermediate viewing distance, or specialty "office" or "computer" progressive lenses that have the largest section of the lens designed for this distance.
+A better solution is a special pair of computer glasses with "extended focus" lenses specifically prescribed to work for these intermediate viewing distances, or specialty "office" or "computer" progressive lenses that have a large section of the lens designed for this distance.

 Your optometrist can help you choose the best design for computer glasses, based on your specific needs.

-Whatever lens design you choose, your computer glasses should include anti-reflective coating.
+Whatever lens design you choose, your computer glasses should include anti-reflection coating.

-Anti-reflective (AR) coating eliminates distracting reflections in your lenses that can increase your risk for digital eye strain.
+Anti-reflection (AR) coating eliminates distracting reflections on your lenses that can increase your risk for digital eye strain.

 Also, consider photochromic lenses for your computer glasses.
-These light-sensitive lenses protect your eyes from UV radiation and also provide ample protection from potentially hazardous high-energy visible blue light emitted by computers and digital devices.
+These light-sensitive lenses protect your eyes from UV radiation and increase contrast by filtering blue light emitted by computers and digital devices.

 Some people discover that their regular glasses are suitable for everything they do except for certain tasks associated with their job or hobbies.

-For example, if you wear bifocals, you may find that — unless what you're reading is in your lap — you must tip your head back all day long to use the reading zone in the bottom of the lenses.
-You can avoid neck discomfort by purchasing special work glasses that have the reading segment placed higher up in the lenses.
+For example, if you wear progressive lenses, you may find that you need to tip your head back for certain tasks as the reading zone is in the bottom of the lenses.
+You can avoid neck discomfort by purchasing special work glasses that have the vision you need placed higher up in the lenses.

-Special-design bifocals and trifocals for work-related tasks often are called occupational lenses.
+Special-design lenses for work-related tasks often are called occupational lenses.

-If your hobbies include anything requiring intense focusing at very close distances, a separate pair of reading glasses may be helpful — perhaps with stronger lenses than you normally would use for reading.
+If your hobbies include anything requiring intense focusing on fine details at very close distances, a separate pair of reading glasses may be helpful — perhaps with stronger lenses than you normally would use for reading.

-If both your eyes need the same correction, then you can purchase several pairs of inexpensive reading glasses, also called "readers," almost anywhere: pharmacies, bookstores and even craft stores.
+If both your eyes need the same correction, then you can purchase pairs of ready-made reading glasses, also called "readers," almost anywhere: pharmacies, bookstores and even newsagents.

-But if each of your eyes has a different correction need, which is very common, then you'll want to order a custom pair of readers from your optometrist to accurately address the prescription needs of each eye.
+If each of your eyes has a different correction need, which is very common, then you'll want to order a custom pair of glasses from your optometrist to accurately address the prescription needs of each eye.